Some people like to call military members rich, but they don’t know the truth! In fact, it’s the complete opposite.

 (Some of these positions I found by searching on online job boards.)

-How to get rich in the military
+How to become rich in the military

+Can you be rich in the military?
+Yes, but not through relying on a paycheck alone.
 Whether you’re in the military or not, this is the secret to becoming rich:

 - Save your money: (You can build up your savings account by just living on a smaller percentage of your income.
 I try to save at least 20% in my monthly budget.)